- Medicare supplement insurance is also called Medigap.

 They can also determine how much to charge you for the Medigap policy based on medical underwriting.
 This means that your medical history and current state of health may affect the amount you’ll pay.

-The exception is if you have a guaranteed issue right.
-In this case, you can buy a Medigap policy outside of your open enrollment period.
+If you have a guaranteed issue right, you can buy a Medigap policy outside of your open enrollment period.

 You may have a guaranteed issue right if: